A BORN CAPTAIN

 Hapgood himself says he responded by saying; “We are of the British Empire and I do not see any reason why we should give the Nazi salute”.

 The official left the room only to return a few minutes later saying that he had received a direct order from the British Ambassador and that the political situation was so sensitive that it ‘only needed a spark to set Europe alight.
 One player, Stan Cullis, still refused and was replaced and the remainder reluctantly agreed.
-England won the match 6-3 in front of a reported crowd of 110,000.
+The England team let their football do the talking and won the match 6-3 in front of a reported crowd of 110,000.

 When the war started Hapgood joined the RAF although he continued to play for Arsenal, guest for other teams and skipper England when duties allowed.

 Sadly, Hapgood would leave Highbury on less-than amicable terms.
-When football resumed in 1946-47 he was 37 and clearly too old to continue with the Gunners.
+When football resumed in 1946-47 he was 37 and clearly past his best.
 He expected a long-service bonus, to which he would have been entitled had wartime service been taken into account.
 Sadly, Arsenal decided that these years did not count and refused to pay the bonus or award him a testimonial.

 After attempting to continue his playing career at Shrewsbury, Hapgood moved into management with unsuccessful spells at Blackburn Rovers, Watford and Bath City.
 After leaving the game completely and falling on hard times he wrote to Arsenal looking for help.
 They sent him £30.
 At the end of his career he wrote ‘Football Ambassador’ widely recognised as the first footballer’s autobiography and featuring the wonderful cover shot with son Tony as seen above.